Topazoo/Flongo-Framework/README.md

 - Built-in automatic CRUD handling for endpoints given a MongoDB collection name
 - Built-in detailed logging and fine-tuneable configurations
 - Built-in Sentry integration with detailed spans for request tracing
-- Dockerfile to easily build and run the application
+- Dockerfile/Docker Compose to easily build and run the application

 ## Sample App